giffgaff is a low-cost mobile network with coverage from O2. Goodybags start from £6/month and are flexible with no credit check required.

 At the end of each month, you’ll receive a “recommended best plan” e-mail showing your usage over the past month.
 You can use this information to change your goodybag (e.g. moving upwards or downwards to a different goodybag which better suits your usage).

 For convenience, you can decide to automatically renew your goodybag every month.
 If you do this, your account will be topped-up automatically from a saved credit card, debit card or PayPal account.
 With this feature enabled, giffgaff will work in a very similar way to Pay Monthly SIM cards (i.e. without the hassle of you needing to manually top-up your SIM card every month).

 giffgaff’s £25 goodybag comes with Always-On data.
 This gives you unlimited downloads, with 4G speeds on the first 20GB per month.
 If you reach the 20GB limit, you’ll still be able to access the mobile internet but download speeds will be capped to 384kbps between 8am and midnight each day.

 Until the 9th May 2019, giffgaff sold a £5 and £7.50 goodybag.
 These goodybags have now increased in price up to £6 per month and £8 per month respectively.

 Pay As You Go Pricing

-If you either don’t want to buy a goodybag bundle or have already used up all your goodybag allowances, you can use giffgaff on a Pay As You Go basis at their standard rates.
+If you don’t want to buy a goodybag bundle, or if you’ve already used up all your goodybag allowances, you can use giffgaff on a Pay As You Go basis at their standard rates.

 On giffgaff, standard UK phone calls cost 15p/minute and texts cost 5p each.
-Accessing the mobile internet is 5p/MB (discounted to 2p/MB if you have an active goodybag but have used up your goodybag data allowance).
+Accessing the mobile internet costs 5p/MB.

 giffgaff’s standard Pay As You Go rates are as follows: